priya-gode/HotelManagementSystem/README.md

 **step5**:<br/>The service layer interface defines the business logic methods, and the service implementation class provides the actual implementation of these methods.<br/>
 **step6**:<br/>If user-defined methods or custom queries are needed, they are written in the repository layer.
 This layer uses interfaces extending **JpaRepository or CrudRepository**, and custom queries can be defined using the **Query** annotation.<br/>
 **step7**:<br/>The service implementation interacts with the repository layer to execute database operations.<br/>
-**step8**:<br/>The response from the controller is returned to the client, typically through JSP files in a traditional Spring MVC application, which are used to render the output to the user.
+**step8**:<br/>The response from the controller is returned to the client, typically through JSP files in a traditional Spring MVC application, which are used to render the output to the user.<br/>
 <br/>
 The project contains three modules i.e Admin,Customer,Employee